 'People have never seen anything like this before'

-A sound engineer who decided to set up a live stream camera in a bird box has said he finds it "bizarre" it has had more than 41m views online.
+A sound engineer who decided to set up a live stream camera in a bird box said he finds it "bizarre" it has had more than 41 million views online.

 John Chadwick, from Loughborough in Leicestershire, bought the bird box during lockdown and set up the camera in March before a family of blue tits moved in.